 Bake the muffins as soon as the batter is ready.
-Bake at 425ºF (190ºC) for 5 minutes, and then reduce the oven temperature to 375ºF (190ºC).
-This initial high oven temperature will help to quickly lift up the muffin top.
+Bake at 425ºF (190ºC) for 5 minutes, and then reduce the oven temperature to 350ºF (180ºC).
+This initial high oven temperature will help to lift up the muffin top quickly.

-Every oven is different so baking times always have to be taken with a grain of salt.
-Oven thermostats can be wildly off and that will all affect baking time so keep an eye on yours.
+Every oven is different, so baking times always have to be taken with a grain of salt.
+Oven thermostats can be wildly off, affecting baking time, so keep an eye on yours.
 The muffins are done when a toothpick inserted in the center comes out clean.

 Frequently Asked Questions

 Yes, you definitely can, and no one will notice the difference.
 The secret soft and tender egg-free muffing is the right combination of ingredients.